Философия

 Analysing and making visible women’s input and contributions to peace.
 This is a legacy that is largely due to commitment to sustaining and caring for life.
 We might say that women have historically developed skills and experiences for caring for life and rebuilding peace.

 The two perspectives feed off one another and are mutually involved with one another.
-1) Making women’s contributions to peace-building visible is fundamental in order to champion their participation in peace processes as active, positive agents (linked to the fi rst perspective).
+1) Making women’s contributions to peace-building visible is fundamental in order to champion their participation in peace processes as active, positive agents (linked to the first perspective).
 2) It is also necessary to learn to share these skills and to reconstruct them as human values, not a mere gender role.
-It is important that men also participate in the value of caring for and bringing up children to learn, through this practice, about the importance and uniqueness of each life that is worth being sustained.3
+It is important that men also participate in the value of caring for and bringing up children to learn, through this practice, about the importance and uniqueness of each life that is worth being sustained.
+3

 If we did not take the two variables into account in our analysis and reduced it only to the critical perspective, we would fall into a fallacy and achieve little for women.
 This is firstly because, in considering women only as victims, we would not be being faithful to the complexity of reality and, secondly, because this “victimization” contributes to an interpretation of the role of women as passive subjects who are not empowered and who need help.
 A reductionist view of critical analysis does not consider the women’s potential as active subjects but rather analyses them as “patient” subjects.

-When it comes to analysing women’s contributions to peace-building, it is easy to fall into reections on whether women are more peaceful than men.
+When it comes to analysing women’s contributions to peace-building, it is easy to fall into reflections on whether women are more peaceful than men.
 Various studies have shown that men support the use of force, wars or an increase in military spending to a greater extent than women do (Fisas, 1998).
-For example the majority of violent acts –direct violence– are committed by males (Magallón Portolés, 1998: 93) and men are also more sensitive than women to those environmental factors which has inuence on antisocial behaviour (Fisas, 1998: 8).
+For example the majority of violent acts –direct violence– are committed by males (Magallón Portolés, 1998: 93) and men are also more sensitive than women to those environmental factors which has influence on antisocial behaviour (Fisas, 1998: 8).
 Meanwhile, there is a close link between women and peace movements (Magallón Portolés, 2006).
 Are men intrinsically violent?
 Are women, by nature, more peaceful?
 The answer is a firm “no”.
 Three main types of argument have been given to explain this difference in attitude between women and men towards war and violence: biological differences, the exclusion of women from power and armies, and socialization in the ethic of care.
-The fi rst position has been widely criticized and superseded by real, historical examples of women’s direct and indirect participation in armed organizations and violent acts.
+The first position has been widely criticized and superseded by real, historical examples of women’s direct and indirect participation in armed organizations and violent acts.
 In addition, men who are committed to peace and nonviolence can be found everywhere.
 The second position is more meaningful.
 Due to the historical construction of gender, women have been excluded from power and from armies.
 This historical exclusion from governments and armed forces has made it possible for them to accumulate and cultivate different, less violent experiences and social skills, forming a very useful alternative that allows them to play the role of mediators and drivers of negotiations.

 However, from my point of view, I believe the reason that best explains women’s greater predisposition to being peace builders, making them essential agents in peace processes, is the ethic of care in which they have historically been socialized.
-The caring role in which women has been socialized4 (caring for the home, children, other members of the family) and their practice of care has developed in them a crucible of values and knowledge closely related to peace: responsibility, empathy, solidarity, commitment, patience, tenderness and perseverance, as well as non-violence and the peaceful transformation of con icts.5
+The caring role in which women has been socialized4 (caring for the home, children, other members of the family) and their practice of care has developed in them a crucible of values and knowledge closely related to peace: responsibility, empathy, solidarity, commitment, patience, tenderness and perseverance, as well as non-violence and the peaceful transformation of conflicts.
+5

-The ethic of care was fi rst analysed in 1982 by Carol Gilligan in her book In a Different Voice.
+The ethic of care was first analysed in 1982 by Carol Gilligan in her book In a Different Voice.
 In this book, Gilligan challenged the traditional conception of the theory of moral development in the light of women’s voices and experiences, which until then had been excluded from analyses of development and moral capacity.
 Her work has been a challenge to the current theory of moral development, which we owe to Lawrence Kohlberg (who, curiously, was Gilligan’s teacher and mentor at Harvard) represented at three levels: preconventional/conventional/postconventional.
-Gilligan found a gap in Kohlberg’s analysis, which was that his theory was based exclusively on the study of male subjects,6 Gilligan carried out the same study of moral development in women, expecting to confirm the same results.
+Gilligan found a gap in Kohlberg’s analysis, which was that his theory was based exclusively on the study of male subjects, 6Gilligan carried out the same study of moral development in women, expecting to confirm the same results.
 However, she found what she called in the title of her work: a Different Voice.
-While men, when faced with con icts or dilemmas, were governed in their moral decisions by universal, abstract principles of justice, women’s priorities were to maintain interpersonal links and to avoid harm to the subjects involved.
+While men, when faced with conflicts or dilemmas, were governed in their moral decisions by universal, abstract principles of justice, women’s priorities were to maintain interpersonal links and to avoid harm to the subjects involved.
 Carol Gilligan makes clear that this different moral response from women is not due to biological aspects, but rather to the activities they carry out as carers.

 The ethic of care has been picked up by various philosophers and peace researchers, who have analysed its potential not only in the private sphere, but also its implications for the public sphere and for peace-building.
 Authors like Joan Tronto, Fiona Robinson or Nel Noddings therefore speak of the politicization of care, going beyond the public/private dichotomy.
 In the crucible of peace values that caring practices help to develop, it is worth mentioning three fundamental ones to be taken into consideration regarding the issue that concerns us: peace processes and negotiations (Comins Mingol, 2009: 76 – 81): 1.
 Attention to multiplicity, considering all possible aspects; 2.
 The fact that there are no winners or losers, 3.
 Priority given to attending to needs rather than applying punishments.